Rhea County, Tennessee: Education

 Rhea County Schools, the county-administered public school system, serves most Rhea County students.
 The system operates three elementary schools, two middle schools, two K-8 schools, one high school (Rhea County High School), and one alternative school.
-The K-8 school, Rhea Central Elementary, is currently the largest K-8 school in the state of Tennessee in terms of number of students.
+The K-8 school, Rhea Central Elementary, is currently the largest K-8 school in Tennessee in terms of number of students.

 The City of Dayton operates a K-8 school, Dayton City School, that serves the children who live within the city limits.
-All public school students in the county, however, attend Rhea County High School, in Evensville, upon leaving the eighth grade, as the city does not have a high school.
-The high school has an enrollment of approximately 1,500 students.
+All public-school students in the county, however, attend Rhea County High School, in Evensville, upon leaving the eighth grade, as the city does not have a high school.
+The high school has an enrollment around 1,500 students.

 Rhea County Academy is a private, not-for-profit K4-12 school located in Dayton.
-The school was started in 2003 and currently enrolls approximately 150 students.
+The school was started in 2003 and currently enrolls about 150 students.

 Bryan College, a four-year Christian liberal arts college, has its campus in Dayton.
 The college is named for William Jennings Bryan.
 Chattanooga State Community College also has a small satellite campus in Dayton.
-Additionally, Oxford Graduate School, an international graduate level Christian college serving working adults has its campus in Dayton.
+Additionally, Oxford Graduate School, an international graduate-level Christian college serving working adults has its campus in Dayton.